 Del: It can be done the right way.
 There was a large number that did get involved in prescription and other recreational drugs and alcohol.
 There was also a number that did not do that, so it can be done the right way.

 Del, I want to thank you for spending some time with Pro Wrestling Stories today.
 It has been an absolute pleasure.
-I wish you all the very best with the release of your documentary, “Del ‘The Patriot’ Wilkes: The Man Behind The Mask.”And I hope that your story will continue to inspire others.
+I hope that your story will continue to inspire others.